- Travel and Places»

-Chhatrapati Shivaji Terminus better known by its abbreviation CST is one of the four World Heritage Sites in Maharashtra.
-Included as a World Heritage site in 2004 and was built by British architect Frederick Willam Stevens and took nearly ten years to complete (1887-1897).
+Chhatrapati Shivaji Terminus is better known by its abbreviation CST which counts among the four World Heritage Sites in Maharashtra.
+Included as a World Heritage site in 2004, built by British architect Frederick Willam Stevens and took nearly ten years to complete (1887-1897).

-CST is renamed after Shivaji, the famed Maratha king and Warrior of 17th Century.
-CST is now the hub of travelers because it is now incorporated as a railway station.
+CST is renamed after Shivaji, the famed Maratha King and Warrior of 17th Century.
+CST is now the hub of travellers as it serves as a railway station.
 Having the highest passenger density in the world about 6.3 million commuters travel every day, it is a nightmare to travel in trains especially during peak hours.

 CST was prominently shown in a song sequence in the film Slumdog Millionaire which won Academy award.

-If you are a visitor then wait here for a half hour and just have a look at the people, have a coffee at the stall and you'll have a better look at the life of Mumbaikars.
+If you are a visitor then wait here for a half hour and just have a look at the people, have a coffee at the stall and you'll have a better understanding of the life of Mumbaikars (resident of Mumbai).

 2) Gateway of India

-A visit to Mumbai is really incomplete without visiting the Gateway of India.
-The ravishing Taj Mahal Hotel and Taj Towers are just opposite to the gateway which really adds to the charm.
-Build to commemorate the visit of King George V and Queen Mary which is the historical aspect of it.
+A visit to Mumbai is incomplete without visiting the Gateway of India.
+The ravishing Taj Mahal Hotel and Taj Towers are just opposite to the gateway and adds to the charm.
+This was built to commemorate the visit of King George V and Queen Mary which is the historical aspect of it.
 I must say this place is a pleasure to visit.

 3) Flora Fountain

-Flora Fountain was built by architect R. Norman is located at Hutatma Chowk in South Mumbai.
+Flora Fountain was built by architect R. Norman and is located at Hutatma Chowk in South Mumbai.
 Flora fountain is named after Roman goddess Flora.

-The monument is at the center of the road and vehicles zip past it without even having a look (I'm talking about locals).
-But the structure is just great and its beauty is magnificent.
+The monument is at the center of the road and vehicles zip past it all through the day.
+Regular folks don't give more than a cursory look.
+But the structure is great and its beauty is magnificent.
 With the recent restoration the monument has got its life back.

 4) Bandra-Worli Sea Link (BWSL)